SuihongSong/GeoModeling_GANSim-2D_Condition_to_Well_Facies_and_Global_Features/README.md

 * Both Linux and Windows are supported, but Linux is suggested.
 * 64-bit Python 3.6 installation.
 We recommend Anaconda3 with numpy 1.14.3 or newer.
 * TensorFlow 1.10.0 or newer with GPU support.
+* (NOTE: the codes can also be run with TensorFlow2.x environment after adjusting several lines of codes, see 'Codes adjustments for TensorFlow 2')
 * One or more high-end NVIDIA GPUs.
 * NVIDIA driver 391.35 or newer, CUDA toolkit 9.0 or newer, cuDNN 7.4.1 or newer.